‘Modern Family’ Star Ariel Winter Shares Her Tips For Improving Mental & Physical Health

 “You can take care of yourself and not be selfish.
 You can make sure to prioritize how you feel,” she said to Entertainment Tonight.
 “And I think that that’s something that I didn’t do for a very long time and I’m doing that now and that feels great.”

-Ariel also revealed that she is working out more consistently and going to therapy every week.
+Ariel also said that she is working out more consistently and going to therapy every week.

-The actress revealed during an appearance the Kids in the Spotlight charity event, benefiting foster care youth, that she continues to struggle with her feelings about her weight.
-She once revealed to Entertainment Tonight that she couldn’t shed any weight, even though she was exercising, because the anti-depressant medication she was taking was having an effect on her body.
+During an appearance at the Kids in the Spotlight charity event (benefiting foster care youth), the actress revealed that she continues to struggle with her feelings about her weight.
+She once detailed to Entertainment Tonight that she couldn’t shed any weight, even though she was exercising, because the anti-depressant medication she was taking was having an effect on her body.

-This issue has since been rectified, revealed the actress, due to a change in medication, and Ariel stated she feels “healthier” since doing so.
+This issue has since been rectified due to a change in medication, and Ariel stated she feels “healthier” since doing so.

-Ariel also noted that she has changed up her exercise routine to include sports that she would have not enjoyed previously, such as tennis and softball.
+Ariel also noted that she has changed up her exercise routine to include sports that she didn’t previously enjoy, such as tennis and softball.

 Ariel has always been open about trying to improve her overall health and tries to encourage her fans to do the same.

 The actress told E!
-News in July of this year that she prioritizes working out so she doesn’t have to give up her favorite foods such as pasta, cheese, and candy.
-She also revealed that she cannot stick to diets, that cutting out her favorite foods is not something she can commit to for a long time.
+News in July of this year that she prioritizes working out so that she doesn’t have to give up her favorite foods such as pasta, cheese, and candy.
+She also revealed that she cannot stick to diets and that cutting out her favorite foods is not something she can commit to for a long period of time.

-She is a firm believer in moderation and allowing herself treats as long as she commits to working out and eating healthfully most of the time.
+She is a firm believer in moderation and allows herself treats as long as she commits to working out and eating healthfully most of the time.

 “If I can’t have something, if I’m told I can’t have it, I want it.
 Like, I can’t be without it,” she revealed to E!
 News.